Hypercalcemia - discharge

-When you were in the hospital, you were given fluids through an IV and drugs to help lower calcium levels in your blood.
+When you were in the hospital, you were given fluids through an IV and drugs to help lower the calcium level in your blood.
 If you have cancer, you may have had treatment for that also.
 If your hypercalcemia is caused by a gland problem, you may have had surgery to remove the gland.

 You may need to drink a lot of liquids.
 Ask your doctor how much.
 To be sure you get enough to drink: